systemacticco-rgb/lps-reference-implementation/SPEC.md

 behaviour, and transport preservation are external platform dependencies.
 No production ceiling is locked.

 Token overhead: text carrying large invisible Unicode payloads incurs increased token consumption when processed by any language model.
 Variation selectors are not collapsed by tokenizers — each character consumes token budget.
 Integrations passing LPS-embedded text to language model APIs must account for this overhead.
-This must be stated explicitly in integration documentation before any production deployment guidance is published.

 [PENDING CROSS-CHECK / LIMITATION] LPS manifests must not be embedded inside code syntax blocks in v0.1.
 Code renderers may display invisible